bwozniak27/bwozniak27.github.io/bucket.md

 permalink: /bucket/
 ---

-I am 21 during the making of this list.
-I will cross them out as I do them.
+I am 21 during the start of this list.
+I will continue to add to it and cross out things as I do them.
 I chose to exclude things that I've already done

 #### In no particular order...